Other Items Related to Form 3520

 Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return

-Use Form 709 to report transfers subject to the federal gift and certain generation-skipping transfer (GST) taxes and allocation of the lifetime GST exemption to property transferred during the transferor's lifetime.
+Use this form to report transfers subject to the federal gift and certain generation-skipping transfer (GST) taxes and allocation of the lifetime GST exemption to property transferred during the transferor's lifetime.

 Schedule D (Form 1040), Capital Gains and Losses